nouaim/threads/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+### Credit

+This project is based on this open source project https://github.com/adrianhajdin/threads

+However, this one is meant to be run on nextjs 14 instead of 13.